 The solution lies with a new perspective and deliberate effort.
 He won’t force His way into our lives, but He certainly provides ample opportunity for us to welcome Him of our own accord.

-Welcoming Christ into a busy life starts with hearing the voice of the Lord through the holiday noise.
-It involves a deliberate seeking of His peace amidst the all-consuming busyness during the holidays and beyond.
+Making room for Christ in a busy life starts with hearing the voice of the Lord through the holiday noise.
+It involves deliberately seeking His peace amidst the all-consuming busyness during the holidays and beyond.

 This approach begins with a change of focus as we ask God to speak to us and then as we add intentional effort to hear his voice.
 That requires stopping physically, mentally, spiritually and, especially in our modern culture, electronically.

 Consider the words of Psalm 46:10 in several versions to understand how this best happens:

 “Be still and know that I am God.”
 (NIV)